transparency-treasury/developer-hub/explore.md

 ##### Treasury Report on Receivables <a id="tror"></a>

-The U.S. Department of the Treasury (Treasury) Report on Receivables and Debt Collection Activities (TROR) is the federal government’s primary means for collecting data on the status of non-tax receivables (delinquent and non-delinquent debt) owed to the United States.
+The Treasury's Report on Receivables and Debt Collection Activities (TROR) is the federal government’s primary means for collecting data on the status of non-tax receivables (delinquent and non-delinquent debt) owed to the United States.

 ###### Download TROR Data
 Returns the complete TROR data set in CSV, JSON or XML format.